jpype-project/jpype/doc/userguide.rst

 JPype has mapped each of the primitive types into Python classes.
-To avoid conflicts with Python, JPype has named each primitive with a capital letter ``J`` followed by the primiti ve name starting with an upper case letter.
+To avoid conflicts with Python, JPype has named each primitive with a capital letter ``J`` followed by the primitive name starting with an upper case letter.

 .. _JBoolean: